Contact person

 ATENA+ develops and demonstrates sodium‑ion batteries for large-scale energy storage.
 The project aims to strengthen Europe’s energy resilience by taking the technology from the laboratory to real-world applications.

 As Europe’s energy system transitions toward more renewable sources, the need for efficient and sustainable energy‑storage solutions is growing.
 Sodium‑ion batteries are emerging as a promising alternative to lithium‑ion technology, thanks to sodium’s abundance, lower cost, and suitability for stationary applications.
-ATENA+ will demonstrate how the technology can be scaled up and deployed in real‑world environments.
+The project Advanced Technology for stationary Energy storage systems in NA-ion (ATENA+) will demonstrate how the technology can be scaled up and deployed in real‑world environments.

-The project is funded by the EU’s research programme Horizon Europe and runs from January 2025 to December 2028.
+The project is funded by the EU’s research programme Horizon Europe and runs from January 2025 to December 2028 (Grant Agreement No. 101192673).
 With nearly 7 million euros in support, the consortium is working to develop the entire value chain for sodium‑ion batteries, from raw materials to system‑level demonstration.

 ATENA+ takes a holistic approach to the development of sodium‑ion batteries.
 The work includes:

-The consortium consists of 13 partners from across Europe, where research institutes, industrial companies, and innovation organisations work together to drive development: CIDETEC (Spain), Saft (France), Topsoe Battery Materials A/S (Denmark), Stora Enso (Finland/Sweden), E‑Lyte (Germany), Iberdrola (Spain), ZSW (Germany), RISE Research Institutes of Sweden, SEEL Swedish Electric Transport Laboratory (Sweden), VITO (Belgium), LCE (Italy), ICONS Innovation Strategies (Italy), and Engreen SRL (Italy).
+The consortium consists of 13 partners from across Europe, where research institutes, industrial companies, and innovation organisations work together to drive development: CIDETEC (Spain), Saft (France), Topsoe Battery Materials (Denmark), Stora Enso (Finland/Sweden), E‑Lyte Innovations (Germany), Iberdrola Renovables Energia (Spain), ZSW (Germany), RISE Research Institutes of Sweden, SEEL Swedish Electric Transport Laboratory (Sweden), VITO (Belgium), Life Cycle Engineering (Italy), Fondazione ICONS (Italy) och Engreen (Italy).

 Together, they aim to strengthen the European value chain and accelerate electrification and the green transition.